damargulis/ClimateData/README.md

    - [x] Automate finding how many documents in each docket
    - [x] Get links for each document and attachment on doc pages
    - [x] Download and save each document
+   - [x] Find and download all pictures embedded on the page
+   - [x] Get document metadata (id, tracking number, date posted, RIN, etc)
+   - [x] Download information in the "show more details" section